midonet/midonet/tests/README.md

 MDTS - MidoNet Distributed Testing System
 =========================================

-MDTS provides the testing framework for MidoNet.
+MDTS provides the testing framework for [MidoNet](https://github.com/midonet/midonet).

-MidoNet can be found at http://github.com/midonet/midonet
+It will exercise MidoNet system using [Midonet Sandbox](https://github.com/midokura/midonet-sandbox) (docker containers management framework) to simulate multiple hosts, including Neutron, multiple MidoNet Agents, multiple Zookeeper and Cassandra instances and Quagga servers.
+On top of this simulated physical topology, we can generate whatever virtual topology we need to test using both the Neutron API models (networks, subnets, ports, security groups, etc.) or the internal Midonet API counterparts (bridges, routers, ports, chains, etc.)

-It will exercise MidoNet system using contained namespaces to simulate multiple hosts, including multiple MidoNet Agents, multiple Zookeeper and Cassandra instances, routers, Virtual LANs, and an OpenStack network host.
-It will then run tests using python testing frameworks to inject traffic into the simulated network while simultaneously checking state and end-to-end transmission.
+It will then run a suite of tests using python testing frameworks to inject traffic into the simulated network while simultaneously checking state and end-to-end transmission.

 Minumum recommended environment
 -------------------------------